-NOTE - If the employee had any railroad service before August 12, 1983, the tier II reduction remains 20% and the full retirement age remains 65 for tier II purposes.
+NOTE - Employees with any railroad service before August 12, 1983: Tier II reduction remains 20% and full retirement age remains 65 for tier II purposes.

-\\ If employee has less than 10 years of railroad service and is already entitled to an age-reduced social security benefit, tier I reduction based on reduction applicable on beginning date of social security benefit, even if employee of full retirement age on beginning date of railroad retirement annuity.
+\\For an employee with less than 10 years of railroad service - If he/she is already entitled to an age-reduced social security benefit, the age reduction applied to his/her tier I will be based on the age reduction applicable on beginning date of his/her social security benefit, even if he/she is already of full retirement age on beginning date of his/her railroad retirement annuity.